DH Teaching Fellows Application

-Each semester, the Digital Humanities Lab appoints a cohort of Digital Humanities Fellows to assist with courses that have a strong digital humanities component.
+Each semester, the Digital Humanities Lab appoints a cohort of Digital Humanities Teaching Fellows to integrate the digital humanities into Yale College classes.
 These positions provide semester-long support for graduate students to engage with digital humanities methods and theories in a classroom setting.
-DHLab staff will work with Fellows to design digital humanities assignments, arrange access to electronic content, and provide specialized technical training.
-Visit the DH Teaching Fellows page under "About" to see our current recipients and their courses.
+DHLab staff work with Fellows to design digital humanities assignments, arrange access to electronic content, identify digital humanities readings or projects of interest to the class, and provide specialized technical training.
+Visit the DH Teaching Fellows page under "About" to see current and past recipients and their courses.

-Fellows are responsible for introducing digital humanities approaches into their class.
-As a Fellow, you are required to meet with Digital Humanities Lab staff at least once before the semester starts to discuss goals (for the course as well as yourself), look through a syllabus, and identify what methods/theories you will introduce to students.
-Prior to your teaching the students, DHLab staff will work with you and your cohort to provide training sessions and consider ways to teach the material.
+Fellows are responsible for introducing the digital humanities into their class.
+As a Fellow, you are required to meet with Digital Humanities Lab staff at least once before the semester starts to discuss goals (for yourself and the class), look through a syllabus, and identify what methods or theories you will introduce to students.
+Prior to your teaching the students, DHLab staff will meet with you and your cohort to provide training sessions and discuss different approaches to teaching the material.

-Fellows are also expected to attend occasional "cohort" meetings during the semester, which are opportunities to learn about what everyone is doing in their classes and to share any successes or challenges you encounter.
+Fellows are also expected to attend occasional cohort meetings during the semester.
+These are opportunities to learn what everyone is doing in their classes and to share any successes or challenges you encounter.

 Which and how digital humanities methods or theories are integrated depends on the scope and goals of the class.

 Some Fellows introduce out-of-the-box tools to help students:

 - create network graphs of characters in a play,

 - crowdsource annotations to develop close reading strategies, or

 - perform text mining to study linguistic trends in novels.

 - showcase projects that tie into the course topic or